 My name is Anastasia Rinas.
-I was born in Finland, but I come from a Russian background.
-My mother, Marina, finished Saint Petersburg Academy of Arts, which I envy very much.
+I was born in Finland, and I come from a Russian background family.
+My mother, Marina, finished Saint Petersburg Academy of Arts, which I envy quite much.
 My earliest memories start with a paint brush in my hands.

 I am 24-year-old MSc student in integrative plant sciences at University of Helsinki.
 As you can see, botany is far from being my only field of interest.

-I was never really encouraged enough to pursue a path of an artist, because it is not realistic to support a living by painting in modern world.
-This led me into widening my interests, which was not hard, and led me into natural sciences.
+I was never really encouraged enough to pursue the path of an artist; I suppose I will find out later whether it was right or wrong.
+It’s not realistic to support a living by painting in a modern world, unfortunately.
+Future career concerns forced me into widening my interests, which was not hard and led me into natural sciences.

 In art, I appreciate the most a realistic approach, composition and the use of colours.
 To me, it has always been interesting to know the background of an artist, as it later is translated onto canvas.
 Thus one of my favourite quotes is “Man is what he looks at”, by Joseph Brodsky.